by Phil, Tom Ashwell, Marcia Wilcox, Greg, Joanne Quinn, Debbie, Steve

 Another reader wrote ...
 I saw a Wolf about 10 feet away from me about 15 minutes ago.

-November 2015 one of our readers said ... last night I heard yipping of wolves in a forested area north of Chippawa Creek in the Airport Road and O'Brien Road area.
+One of our readers said ... last night I heard yipping of wolves in a forested area north of Chippewa Creek in the Airport Road and O'Brien Road area.
 It lasted maybe between 5 to 10 seconds.
 It put a chill down my spine because I walk my dog at 5:30 a.m. and I heard the Wolves at 3:30 a.m.
 It was Scary.

 Thank you to all our readers who took the time to write about their Wolf sightings.